The David Allen Prize

 • a letter of nomination up to 2 pages in length, that describes the approach taken to engage the audience and the impact and reach of the work.

-• a sample of the work, for example CD, DVD, books, articles or website address.
+• a sample of the work, for example digital videos, books, articles or website address.

 • the contact details of two referees familiar with the work.